rhenryliu/phys188-288_2025_public/README.md

 4) When the file browser opens, navigate to the assignment notebook:
    - p188-288_hw1/HW_01.ipynb (or it may open automatically).
 5) Open the notebook and start working.
+6) Check the Python Kernel: Starting with HW3, we will be using astro.datahub for our homeworks, and we have our dedicated Python environment on there for the course.
+Make sure your Python kernel in JupyterLab is **Python(Physics188-288)**
-6) Save frequently (File > Save or Ctrl/Cmd+S).
+7) Save frequently (File > Save or Ctrl/Cmd+S).
 Your DataHub home directory persists across sessions.

 Notes:
 - If you already have a copy, clicking the link again will merge in updates without deleting your work when possible.
 - To avoid merge conflicts, consider making a working copy: File > Make a Copy (e.g., HW_01_working.ipynb).
+- Before you submit to Gradescope, make sure to rename your file back to the original file name (e.g. HW_01_working -> HW_01).
+This is due to some peculiarities with our autograder setup.

 ## Working in the notebook